Everest Base Camp Weather in December, January, February

 Everest Base Camp Weather in February

-In Nepal, February marks the end of winter seasons just before spring arrives.
+In Nepal, February marks the end of the winter season just before spring arrives.
 In February, during the daytime, you can expect warm weather across most of Everest Base Camp.

 Temperature; Throughout February, daytime temperatures will generally be around 4°C. At night, the average minimum temperature drops down to around -14°C.